-Moonreach takes the health and safety of the children and the adults working here very seriously and to this end, we provide good quality child-focused risk assessments that are regularly reviewed updated and overseen by our company's own internal Health and Safety Consultant - Flavio Walker.
-Flavio has worked for Kent County Council from April 2002 as "Health and Safety Manager for Environment and Regeneration Directorate and Communities Directorate with a deputising role for Corporate H&S Manager" and from April 2010 as "Corporate Health and Safety Operations Manager for Strategic and Corporate Services with a deputising role for Corporate H&S Manager" and finally from January 2017 as "Head of Health and Safety, Kent County Council until he retired in March 2021 to join Moonreach.
+Moonreach takes the health and safety of the children and the adults working here very.
+Flavio Walker our health & safety Officer has worked for Kent County Council from April 2002 as "Health and Safety Manager for Environment and Regeneration Directorate and Communities Directorate with a deputising role for Corporate H&S Manager" and from April 2010 as "Corporate Health and Safety Operations Manager for Strategic and Corporate Services with a deputising role for Corporate H&S Manager" and finally from January 2017 as "Head of Health and Safety, Kent County Council until he retired in March 2021 to join Moonreach.
 His qualifications and experience are impressive: -